Updated: 6 January 2020

 Communities have really come together to look after each other in response to the Coronavirus situation, the page will show you where you can go to get help with support, food and other services.

-Your local authority - support with everyday tasks
+Your local authority - Help and support for vulnerable people

 Getting social!
 Your Community – stay connected

 There is lots information on your local social media pages.
 You can find information on local support, community groups and much more.

 Keep up to date with all the latest coronavirus breaking news and updates affecting Warrington residents as well as all the latest advice from the government on the Warrington Guardian’s dedicated Facebook page.

 Torus Foundation have pulled together a list of key organisations providing support, both locally and nationally, to help you cope.
 View the full list here.

 If you are struggling to pay your rent or need help and advice on money and benefits, visit our dedicated Rent and Money support page.

 If you need emergency food, please contact the foodbank directly.
 Families do not currently need a voucher to access the foodbank, contact them on 07583080521 or 07925937659.